feconroses/item_catalog/README.md

 # About

 Application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
-Registered users have the ability to post, edit and delete their own items.
+Registered users have the ability to post, edit and delete items and categories.

 This is a RESTful web application that uses Python framework Flask, SQLite and Google OAuth authentication.